QED1224/Toontown-Resources/Guide.md

 ## When multiple gags of the same track were used on the same cog, how was accuracy calculated? <a name="misc-2"></a>

+The first aspect that must be understood is how toon attacks were ordered, in which there were three steps:

+1. Order all active toons by their ID.
+2. Order by track: Toon-up, Trap, Lure, Sound, Throw, Squirt and then Drop.
+3. Order by gag level.
+That is, the lowest level gag within a track always went first.

+Now, we need to cover four more sub-cases:

+1. Toon-up gags were always evaluated independently.
+2. Lure gags were only evaluated independently when using a combination of multi- and single-cog Lures, and a multi-cog Lure was the lowest level ([see here](#lure-1)).
+In all other cases, the result of the lowest Lure gag was applied to all subsequent Lures.
+3. Sound gags always inherited the result of the lowest Sound gag used.
+4. For all other tracks, if the previous gag in the particular track had the same target as the current, the current inherited the result of the previous.

 ## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>

+Yes, considering the ordering process outlined in the previous section, if multiple gags of the same track and level were used, they were only ordered by toon ID within the particular track.
+This meant it was possible for "mismatches" to occur.
+For example, consider the following scenario with three toons (1 - 3) and two cogs (A and B):

+- Toon 1 (ID = 1) uses a Safe on Cog A
+- Toon 2 (ID = 2) uses a Safe on Cog B
+- Toon 3 (ID = 3) uses a Safe on Cog A

+Here, the attack order is 1, 2, 3 (by ID).
+This means that Toon 1's Safe is evaluated, then Toon 2's Safe is evaluated (but isn't assigned the result of 1 because it has a different target) and then Toon 3's Safe is evaluated (but isn't assigned the result of 2 because it has a different target).
+So, in this situation, it's possible for only one Safe to hit Cog A.

 # Credits <a name="credits"></a>
 [[back to top](#contents)]